kgdunn/pid-book/data-visualization/data-visualization.rst

 -	Maximize the data-ink ratio = (ink for data) / (total ink for graphics).
 Maximizing this ratio, within reason, means you should (a) eliminate nondata ink and (b) erase redundant data-ink.

 -	Maximize data density.
-Humans can interpret data displays of 250 data points per linear inch and 625 data points per square inch.
+Humans can interpret data displays of 250 data points per linear inch and 60,000 data points per square inch.

+.. see http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR for the above numbers